aamgh/hello-world/README.md

 # hello-world
 Learning GitHub

-This is the description on the branch
+This is the description on the branch only.